 Learn the consequences of waterway trash, how to prevent it and how to clean it up:

-Talking Trash and Taking Action – developed as a means to educate the next generation about ocean trash and how we all can prevent it.
+Talking Trash and Taking Action – Developed by the Ocean Conservancy as a means to educate the next generation about ocean trash and how we all can prevent it.

 10 Steps to Waterway Cleanup